Anna Duggar Sets The Record Straight On Pregnancy Rumors

 “I’m not expecting…only overdue for a diet.”

-So there you have it – she’s simply put on a few pounds, and has been needled into publicly admitting it by nosy internet users (either that or she has a sense of humor about it).
+So there you have it – she’s simply put on a few pounds and has been needled into publicly admitting it by nosy internet users (either that or she has a sense of humor about it).

 To be fair, several people are coming to Anna’s defense or, at the very least, steering the conversation away from pregnancy.